 This peak is not in the book.
 Published December 2019

 Peak 9319 is the high point on a long ridge that follows the west side of Wade Creek.
 It is a rarely-visited peak that sits in the shadow of Peak 10263 (Paramor Peak) and its long southeast ridge.
 This peak has an elongated, forested summit and is one of four ranked 9,000ers in the immediate vicinity (Peak 9115, Peak 9319, Peak 9523, Peak 9785).
 It is tucked behind other peaks and is difficult to reach.
 Peak 9319 is the final peak in a multi-peak adventure called the Morse Creek Trifecta.
 USGS May Mountain

 South Ridge, Class 2

 This climb (and subsequent descent) is the final leg of a ridge traverse from Peak 10263 to Peak 9319.
 The saddle between the aforementioned peaks is an open, gravelly area amidst a pine forest.
-It sits at the base of the South Ridge of Peak 9319.
-From the 8,820-foot saddle, bushwhack NE through open pine forest to reach the crest of the South Ridge.
+It sits at the base of the south ridge of Peak 9319.
+From the 8,820-foot saddle, bushwhack northeast through open pine forest to reach the crest of the south ridge.
 Once on the ridge, stay near the ridge crest to avoid the worst of the blowdown.
 The footing is decent on relatively stable scree/gravel.
-Follow the ridge N to the flat, elongated summit area.
-The summit high point is a hump at the N end of a flattish ridge of open forest.
+Follow the ridge north to the flat, elongated summit area.
+The summit high point is a hump at the north end of a flattish ridge of open forest.
 The summit had a modest cairn, so I built it up.